awsdocs/aws-secrets-manager-docs/doc-source/rotating-secrets-required-permissions.md

     }
     ```

     In addition to the same three statements as the previous single\-user policy, this policy adds a fourth statement\.
 The fourth statement enables the function to retrieve the credentials in the master secret\.
-The credentials in the master secret are used to sign in to the secured database to update the credentials in the secret that's being rotated\.
+Secrets Manager uses the credentials in the master secret to sign in to the secured database and update the credentials in the rotated secret\.